irtygo/reactos-for-ipxe-iso/README.md

 # reactos-for-ipxe-iso

-This just downloads a ROS iso and commits it to this repo
+This just downloads a ROS iso and puts it in releases